daniel1820815/daniel1820815.github.io/_posts/2022-12-09-docker-part1.md

 The idea for this scenario came originally from the Cisco On Demand E-Learning course [Developing Applications using Cisco Core Platforms and APIs (DEVCOR) v1.0](https://learningnetworkstore.cisco.com/on-demand-e-learning/developing-applications-using-cisco-core-platforms-and-apis-devcor-v1.0/ELT-DEVCOR-V1-024035.html){:target="_blank"} available on the [Cisco Learning Network Store](https://learningnetworkstore.cisco.com){:target="_blank"}.
 There was a little more complex scenario used to demonstrate containerized applications using Docker.
 Additionally it contained a MYSQL database in the backend to store the data which was not a container.
 I want to keep it simple here and focus on Docker containers.
 Nevertheless I can highly recommend this course, especially for the labs used to demonstrate the topics.

-Before we start, let me show you the setup I am using during this demonstration.

-ADD SETUP
+Before we start, let me quickly explain my setup for this demonstration.
+I am using a simple lab setup in [Cisco Modeling Labs (CML)](https://developer.cisco.com/modeling-labs/){:target="_blank"} with a Ubuntu 20.04 machine as devbox running Docker and external connectivity.
+My lab topology file is available [here](https://github.com/daniel1820815/devnet-expert-lab/blob/main/blog/docker/){:target="_blank"} for download and import into CML.
+You could also use the official Candidate Workstation available for download on the [Cisco Learning Network](https://learningnetwork.cisco.com/s/article/devnet-expert-equipment-and-software-list){:target="_blank"}.

-make sure that Docker is running on my machine.
-I am using a virtual machine running Ubuntu 20.04.
+No matter what setup you use, make sure that Docker is running on your machine.

 ```bash
 developer@devbox:~$ docker version